cptpcrd/pypsutil/docs/index.rst

         :return: A tuple containing the GIDs of this process.
         :rtype: tuple[int, int, int]

+   .. py:method:: fsuid()

+        Get the filesystem UID of this process (Linux-specific).

+        :return: The filesystem UID of this process
+        :rtype: int

+        Availability: Linux

+   .. py:method:: fsgid()

+        Get the filesystem GID of this process (Linux-specific).

+        :return: The filesystem GID of this process
+        :rtype: int

+        Availability: Linux

    .. py:method:: getgroups()

         Get the supplementary group list of this process.